alisterburt/eulerangles/README.md

        [-172.02754296,   17.30278659,  -17.78403893]])
 ```

-For already implemented euler angle conventions (RELION, Dynamo, emClarity, WARP, M, PEET) you can provide the name of
+For already implemented euler angle conventions (RELION, Dynamo, WARP, M) you can provide the name of
 the software package directly rather than providing an `EulerAngleConvention` object.

 ```python